People detained by the International Criminal Court: Detention centre

 The ICC currently has twelve detention cells in a Dutch prison in Scheveningen, The Hague.
 Suspects held by the International Residual Mechanism for Criminal Tribunals are held in the same prison and share some facilities, like the fitness room, but have no contact with suspects held by the ICC.

 The ICC registrar is responsible for managing the detention centre.
 The rules governing detainment are contained in Chapter 6 of the Regulations of the Court and Chapter 5 of the Regulations of the Registry.
 The International Committee of the Red Cross (ICRC) has unrestricted access to the detention centre.

 Facilities

-Each individual has his own toilet and washing area.
+Each individual has their own toilet and washing area.
 Each has access to a small gym and is offered training with a physical education instructor.

 Detainees are provided with meals, but they may also cook for themselves, purchase food from the prison shop, and have ingredients ordered in.
-However, Charles Taylor's lawyers have complained that "the food which is served is completely eurocentric and not palatable to the African palate".
+However, Charles Taylor's lawyers have complained that "the food which is served is completely Eurocentric and not palatable to the African palate".

-Each detainee has a personal computer in his cell, on which he can view material related to his case.
+Each detainee has a personal computer in their cell, on which they can view material related to their case.
+A specific computer is designated to the defence, where they can upload case-related material for the detainee to view and comment on.
 They are offered computer training, if required, and language courses.
+Additionally, detainees are given access to fresh air, recreational and sports activities, as well as television and news.